Lizaterdag/QIH-2022/README.md

 👉 Link to a repository with a more detailed description: [here](https://github.com/hjir/QIH22-API)

 **Skills required:** This challenge requires you to have some programming experience.
 No quantum protocol knowledge is required.
 If you want to do sub-challenge 2, you should be comfortable with whatever language your chosen app is written in.
 QNE-ADK uses Python which is needed for sub-challenge 3.

+### 3. "Little Green Qubits"

+This is a theoretical / conceptual challenge, trying to answer questions:

+* Can Quantum Internet be environmentally sustainable?
+* How can Quantum Internet contribute to Climate Justice?

+👉 Link to a repository with a more detailed description:  ([link](https://github.com/becha42/ClimateJustice#little-green-qubits))

 ## General Ideas & Documentation